 Certificates of Successful Completion are available for email, download and/or printing from your online account immediately following the successful completion of the post-test/evaluation.

 **Materials that are included in this course may include interventions and modalities that are beyond the authorized practice of mental health professionals.
 As a licensed professional, you are responsible for reviewing the scope of practice, including activities that are defined in law as beyond the boundaries of practice in accordance with and in compliance with your profession's standards.
-The planning committee and staff who controlled the content of this activity have no relevant financial relationships to disclose.
-For speaker disclosures, please see speaker bios.
+For Planning Committee disclosures, please statement above.
+For speaker disclosures, please see the faculty biography.
+For speaker disclosures, please see the faculty biography.

 This self-study activity includes 5.75 hours of State Specific ethics instruction.
 Not all boards allow ethics credit for self-study products.
 If ethics is not specified within your licensing board’s approval statement below, please contact your board to determine the applicability and amount of ethics allowed.